JorgeEliasGarcia/xView-Recognition-Image-Classification/README.md

-# Image Classification on xView-Recognition using Swin Transformer
+# Image Classification on xView-Recognition dataset using Swin Transformer

 This project addresses an **image classification problem** using the **xView-recognition dataset**, a large-scale dataset designed for object and scene recognition in aerial imagery.